 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coopertown is worth considering.

-As is often the case in a small town, Coopertown doesn't have a public transportation system that people use for their commute.
+Coopertown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Coopertown citizens is substantially higher than the typical US community, as 29.19% of adults in Coopertown have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Coopertown citizens is substantially higher than the typical US community, as 30.60% of adults in Coopertown have at least a bachelor's degree.

-The per capita income in Coopertown in 2022 was $46,093, which is wealthy relative to Tennessee and the nation.
-This equates to an annual income of $184,372 for a family of four.
-However, Coopertown contains both very wealthy and poor people as well.
+The per capita income in Coopertown in 2022 was $47,444, which is wealthy relative to Tennessee and the nation.
+This equates to an annual income of $189,776 for a family of four.

 Coopertown is a somewhat ethnically-diverse town.
 The people who call Coopertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coopertown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coopertown include Irish, German, English, European, and Italian.
+Coopertown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.01% of the town’s residents.
+Important ancestries of people in Coopertown include English, Irish, German, European, and Scottish.

 The most common language spoken in Coopertown is English.
 Other important languages spoken here include Spanish and Polish.

-If you are an executive or professional seeking a neighborhood affording an executive lifestyle, or just wanting to find where other executives live in the area, the neighborhood should be on your list.
+Also, if you are an executive or professional seeking a neighborhood affording an executive lifestyle, or just wanting to find where other executives live in the area, the neighborhood should be on your list.
 It has an enviable mix of spacious homes, relatively stable real estate values, and residents that include a number of wealthy executives, managers, and professionals.
-NeighborhoodScout's exclusive analysis places it as one of the top 12.8% executive lifestyle neighborhoods in the state of Tennessee.
+NeighborhoodScout's exclusive analysis places it as one of the top 14.8% executive lifestyle neighborhoods in the state of Tennessee.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for families with school-aged children.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the neighborhood in Coopertown are wealthy, making it among the 15% highest income neighborhoods in America.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 85.0% of the neighborhoods in America.
-In addition, 8.1% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 55.7% of America's neighborhoods.
+The neighbors in the neighborhood in Coopertown are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 84.8% of the neighborhoods in America.
+In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the neighborhood, 45.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.4% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (24.3%), and 5.2% in clerical, assistant, and tech support occupations.
+In the neighborhood, 43.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.1% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (22.0%), and 9.1% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the neighborhood is English, spoken by 96.2% of households.
-Other important languages spoken here include Italian, Greek and Spanish.
+The most common language spoken in the neighborhood is English, spoken by 94.2% of households.
+Other important languages spoken here include Spanish, Italian and Greek.

-In the neighborhood in Coopertown, TN, residents most commonly identify their ethnicity or ancestry as English (16.0%).
-There are also a number of people of Irish ancestry (12.0%), and residents who report German roots (10.7%), and some of the residents are also of Italian ancestry (3.9%), along with some French ancestry residents (3.6%), among others.
+In the neighborhood in Coopertown, TN, residents most commonly identify their ethnicity or ancestry as English (25.3%).
+There are also a number of people of Irish ancestry (13.7%), and residents who report German roots (12.4%), and some of the residents are also of Scottish ancestry (4.0%), along with some Mexican ancestry residents (3.3%), among others.